 Giving appreciated securities or mutual funds is a fast and easy way to make a gift to MIT.
 Gifts of stock can be directed to any area of the Institute, and can help you diversify your assets and minimize capital gains taxes.

-Below are instructions for giving appreciated securities to fund an outright gift.
 If you would like to fund a life income gift with securities, please contact the Office of Gift Planning for instructions.

 A gift of real estate can be a good option for those who own appreciated property and are financially able to make an irrevocable gift of that property.
 A gift of real estate may also meet your requirements if you need or want to turn that asset into income for yourself or others, and/or could benefit from an income tax deduction, and capital gains tax savings.